strabitz/slp-heatmap/README.md

 ## Installation
-Run `yarn install` and `pip install -r requirements.txt` to install the necessary requirements.
+Run `yarn install` and `pip install -r requirements.txt` to install the necessary requirements for node and python.

+Install `ffmpeg` in order to generate videos.

 Install `ts-node` with `npm install ts-node`.

 ## Running the program
 Generate the coordinate jsons with `ts-node coords/src/index.ts <slp_file> <output_path>`

-Then generate the heatmap with `python heatmap/heatmap.py <coordinate_json>`
+Then generate the heatmap with `python heatmap/heatmap.py <coordinate_json> --mode <image or video> --output <output_path>`